Cohomological Methods in Intersection Theory: Abstract

-These notes are an account of a series of lectures I gave at the LMS-CMI Research School `Homotopy Theory and Arithmetic Geometry: Motivic and Diophantine Aspects', in July 2018, at the Imperial College London.
+{These notes are an account of a series of lectures I gave at the LMS-CMI Research School `Homotopy Theory and Arithmetic Geometry: Motivic and Diophantine Aspects', in July 2018, at the Imperial College London.
 The goal of these notes is to see how motives may be used to enhance cohomological methods, giving natural ways to prove independence of $\ell$ results and constructions of characteristic classes (as $0$-cycles).
 This leads to the Grothendieck-Lefschetz formula, of which we give a new motivic proof.
 There are also a few additions to what have been told in the lectures: \begin{itemize} \item A proof of Grothendieck-Verdier duality of \'etale motives on schemes of finite type over a regular quasi-excellent scheme (which slightly improves the level of generality in the existing literature). \item A proof that $\QQ$-linear motivic sheaves are virtually integral (Theorem \ref{virtual}). \item A proof of the motivic generic base change formula. \end{itemize} I am grateful to Shachar Carmeli for having allowed me to use the notes he typed from my lectures, and to K\'evin Fran\c cois for finding a gap in the proof of the motivic generic base formula.
-While preparing these lectures and writing these notes, I was partially supported by the SFB 1085 ``Higher Invariants'' funded by the Deutsche Forschungsgemeinschaft (DFG).
+While preparing these lectures and writing these notes, I was partially supported by the SFB 1085 ``Higher Invariants'' funded by the Deutsche Forschungsgemeinschaft (DFG).} \abstract*{These notes are an account of a series of lectures I gave at the LMS-CMI Research School `Homotopy Theory and Arithmetic Geometry: Motivic and Diophantine Aspects', in July 2018, at the Imperial College London.
+The goal of these notes is to see how motives may be used to enhance cohomological methods, giving natural ways to prove independence of $\ell$ results and constructions of characteristic classes (as $0$-cycles).
+This leads to the Grothendieck-Lefschetz formula, of which we give a new motivic proof.
+There are also a few additions to what have been told in the lectures: \begin{itemize} \item A proof of Grothendieck-Verdier duality of \'etale motives on schemes of finite type over a regular quasi-excellent scheme (which slightly improves the level of generality in the existing literature). \item A proof that $\QQ$-linear motivic sheaves are virtually integral (Theorem \ref{virtual}). \item A proof of the motivic generic base change formula. \end{itemize} I am grateful to Shachar Carmeli for having allowed me to use the notes he typed from my lectures, and to K\'evin Fran\c cois for finding a gap in the proof of the motivic generic base formula.
+While preparing these lectures and writing these notes, I was partially supported by the SFB 1085 ``Higher Invariants'' funded by the Deutsche Forschungsgemeinschaft (DFG).}